moooove08/daily-habbit-app/README.md

 # Habbitator

-Habbitator — iOS-приложение для формирования полезных привычек. Пользователь выбирает три привычки на день, отмечает их выполнение и наблюдает за прогрессом.
+Habbitator is an iOS app for building healthy habits.
+Users choose three habits for the day, mark them as completed, and track their progress.

-## Возможности
+## Features

-- создание трёх ежедневных привычек;
+- Create three daily habits;
-- замена или сохранение текущих привычек в начале нового дня;
+- replace or keep the current habits at the start of a new day;
-- отметка выполненных задач;
+- mark tasks as completed;
-- календарь с историей выполнения;
+- view completion history in a calendar;
-- статистика и серии успешных дней;
+- track statistics and successful-day streaks;
-- несколько цветовых тем;
+- choose from multiple color themes;
-- локальное хранение данных через Core Data.
+- store data locally with Core Data.

-## Технологии
+## Technologies

 - Swift 5;
 - UIKit;